airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 Example: [Greenhouse](https://developers.greenhouse.io/harvest.html#pagination)

-### Does the integration require query params that are not key-value pairs?
+### Are the required query parameters of the integration key-value pairs?
-Do requests require complex query parameters?
-Does it support GraphQL querying?
+The Connector Builder currently only supports key-value query params and request body parameters.
+This means endpoints requiring [GraphQL](https://graphql.org/) are not well supported at the moment.

 An example of an endpoint that would be tricky to implement with the Connector Builder is [SproutSocial’s Analytics endpoint](https://api.sproutsocial.com/docs/#analytics-endpoints).